21 Day Writing Meditation

 - 21 homework assignments

-I’m the Word Crafter, Meditator and Creator of the 21 Day Writing Meditation, an online course to help you deepen your attention and create a space for your writing
+I’m the Word Crafter, Meditator and Creator of the 21 Day Writing Meditation, an online course that's available through DailyOM.
+The course can help you be more present and engaged with your life.

 This course will help you develop tools and insights for overcoming habitual mind states, self-sabotaging thoughts and behaviors.
 After about only one week you will feel yourself opening up to others and to your creativity and imagination.